-Brazilian Toninho Ferragutti lulls us with his soothing rhythms on his World/Latin album, O Sorriso Da Manu, which translates in Portuguese to The Smile of Manu, in honor of Ferragutti’s youngest daughter.
-In his quartet, Ferragutti trills his accordion with his piano, clarinet, bass and percussion partners, perfecting an instrumental album that's sure to keep dancers waltzing.
+Brazilian Toninho Ferragutti lulls us with his soothing rhythms in his World / Latin album O Sorriso Da Manu, which translates in Portuguese to The Smile of Manu, in honor of Ferragutti’s youngest daughter.
+In his quartet, Ferragutti trills his accordion with his piano, clarinet, bass and percussion partners, perfecting an instrumental album that’s sure to keep dancers waltzing.

 From the Brazilian culture, Ferragutti intertwines music from flamenco and choro dancing that transports listeners to the elegance of a promenade setting, making them feel as if they are dancing to the sway of his accordion under a starry night.

 Ferragutti developed his experience from performing with dance groups such as flamenco, choro (meaning “cry” or “lament” in Brazil) and gaúchos from South Brazil.
 Track 5, “Flamenta,” for instance, carries that flamenco flair with the clicking castanets.